Shmarkus/PIM/README.md

 ##How to use
 ###Prerequisite
-This library is composer friendly, so the most convenient way is to get composer (for more info, see https://getcomposer.org)
+This library is [Composer](https://getcomposer.org) friendly, so the most convenient way is to get Composer

     curl -sS https://getcomposer.org/installer | php

-Include the project
+Get the project from Packagist

     php composer.phar require codehouse/payment-invoice-mapper